fahim-139/boligmatchFINAL/README.md

 - **Fati Tahiru** — project supervisor
 - **Niels Brock Copenhagen Business College** — institution
 - **PHPMailer** team — for the SMTP library
-- **Anthropic Claude** — used as an AI pair-programming assistant.
-All architectural decisions, requirements analysis, testing, and thesis writing are the student's own work.